 TRAILS ARE OPEN BUT WITH LIMITATIONS

-We @ JATVC thank you for your cooperation in this matter, and enjoy 2017 on not only our trails but on any of the fine, beautiful & varied trails offered throughout the entire OFATV, EOTA and NBATVF.
+We @ JATVC thank you for your cooperation in this matter, and enjoy the 2018 season on not only our trails but on any of the fine, beautiful & varied trails offered throughout the entire OFATV, NBATVF and PEIATVF.

 If you find that the trail needs repair or any other attention, please contact us with the details on the “Contact Us” link on our website and we will action the request as soon as possible.